Desmic quartic surfaces in arbitrary characteristic: Cubic surfaces and desmic quartic surfaces

 The following theorem is due to Humbert.
 We give it another proof.

 \begin{theorem} The quartic surface $Q$ associated with a tritangent plane of a smooth cubic surface $F$ is isomorphic to a desmic quartic surface. \end{theorem}

 \begin{proof} We found the same configuration $(12_4,16_3)$ of nodes and lines on the Steinerian quartic.
-Now, we follow the proof of Theorem \ref{mainthm1} to show that it is isomorphic to the Kumemr surface. \end{proof}
+Now, we follow the proof of Theorem \ref{mainthm1} to show that it is isomorphic to the Kummer surface. \end{proof}

 Here are the immediate questions: \begin{itemize} \item A cubic surface admits 45 tritangent planes.
 Are the corresponding desmic quartic surfaces isomorphic? \item The construction assigns to a cubic surface and a tritangent plane $(F,T)$ on it the isomorphism class of an elliptic curve.
-Is there a more direct way to see this association? \item A choice of a tritangent plane assigns a set of 12 points on the cubic surface.
-Is there another way to see this association? \item What are the fibers of the map from the moduli space of cubic surfaces with a marked tritangent plane to the moduli space of elliptic curves? \item What happens with the Cremona's quartic surface if the tritangent plane contains an Eckardt point?
+Is there a more direct way to see this association? \item What are the fibers of the map from the moduli space of cubic surfaces with a marked tritangent plane to the moduli space of elliptic curves?
+It is known that the former moduli space is isomorphic to the quotient of the blow-up of a maximal torus of a simple Lie group of type $F_4$ at the identity element by the Weyl group $W(F_4)$ (see \cite{Looijenga}).
+Is there any relation to the $W(F_4)$ action on the desmic pencil and the cubic line complex? \item What happens with the Cremona's quartic surface if the tritangent plane contains an Eckardt point?

 \end{itemize}